hlovatt/statmach/README.md

   3. Has extensive error control via Python exceptions and handling in ``__exit__``.
   4. Has machine actions that can be 'overridden' by state actions.
-  5. The machine is also a state and therefore machines can be nested.